alexeyvalko/photo-rest-service/README.md

 ## Setting up an application

-To run this app you need to get [Unsplash API KEY](https://unsplash.com/developers).
+Before you run this app you need to get [Unsplash API KEY](https://unsplash.com/developers).

 Create `.env` file and write your key in variable (see example below).